L6Pin/Hikend_FE/README.md

 Upon selecting, they will be redirected to a page where all the mountains related to that city are displayed on a map by default or the user has the option to display them in a list view.
 <br />
 The user has the ability to filter the displayed list, as well as sort it by alphabetical ascending (default) order or in a alphabetical descending order, as well as closest and furthest from the city, in real time.

-The user also has an option to select the
 <br />
 <br />
 <img style="height: 650px;" src="./src/assets/1.gif">